Pulahan: Samar

 The first assault party consisted of sixty bolomen, each of whom had two bolos lashed to their wrists.
 Others carried long poles with burning torches to burn the grass roofs and force its occupants into the open where they could be chopped down by the fanatical bolomen... the main attack unfolded with 700 red-and-white-uniformed pulajanes shouting "Tad!
 Tad!", as they stormed the fortress.
 The bolomen received supporting rifle fire from the nearby brush but it was not effective as the pulajanes were notoriously poor shots.
 All night the battle raged and gradually the pulajan bodies piled up outside the fort.
 Hundreds of pulajanes were wounded while 100 were killed outright before Anugar (the leader) called the assault broken off.

 A devastating battle for the movement was the Battle of Dolores River on 12 December 1904, in Samar, when over 1,000 Pulahanes led by Pedro de la Cruz were massacred by the 38-man contingency of the United States-led Philippine Constabulary.
 The 38th was ambushed en route, by over 1,000 Pulahanes.
-As the Pulahanes rushed, waving colorful banners and shouting "Tad-Tad!"
-(Tadtad, "Cut To Pieces!") they were met with a volley of rifle-fire that stopped their advance.
+As the Pulahanes rushed, waving colorful banners and shouting Tadtad! ("Chop up!" or "Cut to pieces!"; recorded in American sources as "Tad-Tad!") they were met with a volley of rifle-fire that stopped their advance.
 The Constables held their ground and repelled the attacks, inflicting heavy losses with accurate and steady rifle fire.
 The Pulahanes were far greater in number, however, and they eventually wiped out the entire scout force.
 Of the 43-man contingent, the officer and 37 of his men were killed.
 The Pulajans on the other hand, suffered much heavier losses.
 Estimates range as high as 300 dead before the Constabulary fell.
 The pulahan fighters were able to capture 38 Krags rifles, along with a large amount of ammunition.